scientistEgong/Learning-Python-Full-Time/Basics/Learning-Syntax-And-Indentation/README.md

       The (""" """) triple quotes is used for docs strings as well as documentations.

 **4. Variables**
-      Python is dynamically typed and does not need to be declared explicitely.
+      Python is dynamically typed and does not need to be declared explicitly.

 **5. String Quotation**